 Swaminathan advises students to apply to between seven and 10 universities total: two to three reach schools, three to four target schools, and two to three “safety” schools — colleges where the student’s academic profile is significantly better than the average for the incoming freshman class.

 Get personal — but don’t take it personally

 To get into their reach school, teens must convince admissions officials that they’re a good fit.
-That means thinking deeply about the institution and why your child wants to attend, and then pouring their heart and soul into the essay.
+That means thinking deeply about the institution and why they want to attend, and then pouring heart and soul into the essay.
 It’s not easy to lay it all out there when rejection is a strong possibility.
 But your child’s best chance lies in doing just that.
 “Students who apply to reach schools do get in, and a lot depends on whether their application sets them apart in a compelling way.
 That means, among other things, telling a compelling story about why you want to attend this university and why you’d be a great fit there,” says Swaminathan.

 Make it about the numbers

 At some reach schools, thousands more students apply than the school can possibly accept — including applicants with stellar grades, great SAT scores, and every indication that they’ll go on to succeed at whatever they do.